Augean Community Fund Criteria

-Each grant awarded will require a payment to be made to Augean Ltd so that the grant can be released by GrantScape.
-This is called a Contributing Third Party (CTP) payment.
-The CTP payment covers Augean’s costs in providing monies for the grant through the Landfill Communities Fund, plus associated fees.
+Each grant awarded will require a donation to be made to Augean Ltd so that the grant can be released by GrantScape.
+This is called a Contributing Third Party (CTP) donation.
+The CTP donation covers Augean’s costs in providing monies for the grant through the Landfill Communities Fund, plus associated fees.

 In simple terms, each £11 of CTP donation will release £100 of funding for the project.